giahienpham/orderbook-smart/README.md

 Orderbook Smart
 ================

 This project is a high-performance C++ limit order book and simulator, Python ML pipeline, backtesting with PnL, using Next.js + shadcn for visualization.
-I

 References